How many Governors?

 iii) to amend the Pay and Staff Appraisal Policies as necessary.

-iv) to review the pay of the Headteacher and Leadership Team annually.
+iv) to review the pay of the Leadership Team annually.

 v) to establish a Pay sub-committee to determine staff pay in accordance with the Pay Policy if required due to a disagreement that cannot be resolved in the Pay/HR committee.

-vi) to approve Policies as delegated by the GB
+vi) to approve Policies as delegated by the Governing Body

 TABLE 2 OTHER COMMITTEES (AD-HOC)

 To review staff pay annually in accordance with the requirements of the Pay Policy.